Kitware/vtk-book/VTKBook/08Chapter8.md

 vtkPointLocator is implemented as a regular grid of buckets (i.e., same topology and geometry as an image dataset).
 The number of buckets can be user-specified, or more conveniently, automatically computed based on the number of dataset points.
 On average, vtkPointLocator provides constant time access to points.
 However, in cases where the point distribution is not uniform, the number of points in a bucket may vary widely, giving O(n) worst-case behavior.
 In practice this is rarely a problem, but adaptive spatial search structures (e.g., an octree) may sometimes be a better choice.

 Determining closest point to a point $p$ using vtkPointLocator (as well as other spatial search structures) is a three-step process.
 In the first step, the bucket containing $p$ is found using the appropriate insertion scheme.
 (For vtkPointLocator this is three divisions to determine bucket indices (i, j, k).)
 Next, the list of points in this bucket is searched to determine the closest point.
-However, as **Figure 8-36** shows, this may not be the true closest point, since points in neighboring buckets may be closer.
+However, as {ref}`Figure 8-36 <Figure-8-36>` shows, this may not be the true closest point, since points in neighboring buckets may be closer.
 Consequently, a final search of neighboring buckets is necessary.
 The search distance is a function of the distance to the current closest point.
 Once all neighbors within this distance are searched, the closest point is returned.

 {#Figure-8-36 .figure-target}
 &nbsp;